Refinitiv/refinitiv-ui/documents/src/pages/elements/checkbox.md

 ## Accessibility
 ::a11y-intro::

 The Checkbox element is assigned `role="checkbox"` and can have a `checked` state.
-Assistive technology users ascertain the purpose that a checkbox serves through its accessible name, which is computed from the element’s visual label or `aria-label` property.
+Assistive technology users ascertain the purpose that a checkbox serves through its accessible name, which is computed from the element’s visual label or `aria-label` and `aria-labelledby` atrribute.
 The element’s state programmatically updates to match its visual state.

 The `role="group"` should be used to associate the grouping with the element’s group label.